website watertownhistory.org

 Tomorrow evening at Concordia Opera House the liquid air lecture and

 experiments will be given by Prof. J. Ernest Woodland.
-The management promises a
+The management promises a sufficient quantity

-highly satisfactory and successful demonstration.
+of the fluid to insure a highly satisfactory and successful demonstration.
 Seats for the unique entertainment have been

 selling well and the body of the house is all taken.